 6.5 Landscape Standards

-6.5.1 Appropriate landscaping and design shall be incorporated into new nonresidential development and redevelopment projects within nonresidential districts and into new multi-family dwelling projects.
+6.5.1 Appropriate landscaping and design shall be incorporated into new development and redevelopment projects.
 Landscape design plans shall be prepared by a registered landscape architect; provided, however, that the CPDC may accept a plan prepared by one other than a landscape architect if it believes the plan meets the landscaping standards of this Section and is in concert with the intent thereof.
 Wherever possible, naturally occurring vegetation shall be incorporated into the landscape plan, which shall show the limits of work, existing tree lines, and all proposed landscape features and improvements including screening, planting areas, size and type of stock for shrubs and trees, and proposed erosion control measures.

+6.5.2 Front yard setback area required by the Intensity Regulations set forth in Section 6.0 shall include landscaped areas that shall be planted with a combination of grass, shrubs of appropriate height, and shade trees to the maximum extent possible, for all redevelopment projects.

-6.5.2 Side yards required by the Intensity Regulations set forth in Section 6.0 of the Zoning Bylaw shall be landscaped.
-Such side yards shall be planted with a combination of grass, shrubs of appropriate height and shade trees.
+Side yard setback area required by the Intensity Regulations set forth in Section 6.0 shall include landscaped area that shall be planted with a combination of grass, shrubs of appropriate height and shade trees to the maximum extent possible.
 If there is not an adequate amount of side yard area to landscape, a fence may be allowed as an alternative; provided, however, that chain link fencing shall not be permitted.
-No parking area or driveway shall be allowed within such side yard.

 6.5.3 Exposed storage areas, machinery, garbage dumpsters, service areas, truck loading areas, utility buildings, and structures shall be screened from the view of abutting properties and streets using plantings, fences, and other appropriate methods.